Guidelines for Pressure Relief Design

 Process Safety Management (PSM) is the proactive identification, evaluation, and mitigation or prevention of chemical releases that could occur as a result of failures in process, procedures or equioment.
 OSHA 29CFR 1910.119

-This guide is based on the book, Pressure Relief and Effluent Handling System 2nd Edition 2017, published by CCPS and DIERS and the Mach II CDS Relief system Software Design Manual.
-Order the Book from CCPS to get a more indent understanding and more detailed guidelines.
+This guide is based on the book, Pressure Relief and Effluent Handling System 2nd Edition 2017, published by CCPS and DIERS, and the Mach II CDS Relief System Software Design Manual.
+Order the Book from CCPS to get a more indept understanding and more detailed guidelines.

 1.0 General Pressure and Relief System Design Criteria